dressel/ErgodicControl.jl/docs/trajectory_manager.rst

 =========================
 Trajectory Manager
 =========================
-The `TrajectoryManager` contains information used during trajectory generation.
+The :code:`TrajectoryManager` contains information used during trajectory generation.

 Fields and Construction
 =========================